we-the-force/vuforia-applicant-test/README.md

 ## The user should be able to...

 - Place the 3D model with or without the help of a [Ground Plane](https://library.vuforia.com/content/vuforia-library/en/articles/Solution/ground-plane-guide.html).
-- Interact with de 3D model via touch controls on the deployment device.
+- Interact with de 3D model via touch controls on the testing device.
 - Move, Rotate and Scale the 3D model